eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

 ```

 You can also retrieve documents based on a predicate.
 The following snippet shows how to retrieve
-documents of mso_mdoc format of a specific docType:
+documents in mso_mdoc format of a specific docType:

 ```kotlin
 val documents = wallet.getDocuments { document ->